DesktopECHO/IceCreamLinux/README.md

 - Chromium 128 and Firefox 140.
 Chromium seems to work better overall.
 - [Spot](https://github.com/xou816/spot) GTK Spotify Client
 - Pi-hole DNS Server.
 Note you should not use the built-in updater (Source code changes are needed to work with old kernels).
 - Device becomes an AirPlay target.
-This lets you Wi-fi enable any wired or bluetooth speaker attached to your Android device
+This lets you AirPlay enable **any** wired or bluetooth speaker attached to your Android device

 **Requires a rooted device.**